Philippine Deposit Insurance Corporation: 1980s

-Later in 1989, liquidity pools were set up to contribute to the stability in the rural banking system by immediately addressing temporary liquidity requirements of rural banks.
-Under this scheme, rural banks contributed a portion of their liquid assets, which the Land Bank of the Philippines (LBP) matched.
+In 1989, liquidity pools were set up to contribute to the stability in the rural banking system by immediately addressing temporary liquidity requirements of rural banks.
+Under this scheme, rural banks contributed a portion of their liquid assets, which the Land Bank of the Philippines matched.
 The funds were invested in high-yielding, risk-free government securities, which can be availed of by member rural banks in the event of liquidity crisis.
 PDIC also maintained a credit line in case more funds are needed.
 After four years, there were already 27 liquidity pools created composed of 429 rural banks.

 1990s

-In the following year, PDIC joined a World Bank mission, with then Central Bank and Land Bank of the Philippines, that created the Countryside Financial Institutions Enhancement Program (CFIEP) aimed at transforming rural banks into formidable agents of countryside development.
+In the following year, PDIC joined a World Bank mission, with then-Central Bank of the Philippines and Land Bank of the Philippines, that created the Countryside Financial Institutions Enhancement Program (CFIEP) aimed at transforming rural banks into formidable agents of countryside development.
 The program helped rural banks to reduce burden of debt to CB, raise capital, attain economies of scale and become more competitive in the banking system.
 CFIEP Module 1 provided for infusion of fresh equity from existing stockholders and new investors.
 Module 2 focused on incentives in enhancing capital, while Module 3 provided incentives for merging and consolidation.

-Republic Act 7400 was enacted on April 13, 1992, amending Republic Act 3591, and providing, among other changes:
+Republic Act No. 7400 was enacted on April 13, 1992, amending Republic Act No. 3591, and providing, among other changes: